-It is my great pleasure to welcome you to the College section of this website and, indeed, to the College.
+It is my great pleasure to welcome you to the High School section of this website.
 The high school years are arguably the most dynamic period in life.
 Our pupils enter the College as children and leave it as young adults, ready for the challenges of life.
 Ours is the privilege of guiding them through this most important transitional period and of sharing their joys as they establish themselves firmly.
 Should we be able to serve your particular family in this way, we shall entertain gladly an inquiry from you.

 There are a few emphases that are vital to our ethos: